devetc/devetc.github.io/_posts/2014-05-24-tail-recursion-objc-and-arc.markdown

 <a href="/assets/2014-05-24-tail-recursion-objc-and-arc/v6-stack.png"><img alt="Key path warnings in Xcode" src="/assets/2014-05-24-tail-recursion-objc-and-arc/v6-stack.png" width="640"></a>

 What is going on?
 This *should* work; there is no work to be done after the recursive call, so why isn’t being optimized?
-Let’s start by checking that assumption.
 Dump the assembly (source annotations added by hand):

 {% highlight nasm %}
 Tail`+[ListNode lengthOfListWithHead_v6:count:] at main.m:103: